 Waltham, Massachusetts 02453-8313

 Ruth Krumhansl is an expert in curriculum development, education research, science teaching, and applied science with a focus on using Internet-based tools to bring authentic scientific data into the K–16 classroom.

-Krumhansl is lead author of Foundation Science: Earth Science, a full-year Earth science course for high school stressing rigorous, inquiry-oriented learning, which will be published in 2013.
+Krumhansl is lead author of Foundation Science: Earth Science, a full-year Earth science course for high school stressing rigorous, inquiry-oriented learning, which will be published by LAB-AIDS in 2014.

 Before joining EDC, Krumhansl was a high school science teacher and department coordinator, a chief scientist and senior project manager in environmental consulting on Superfund sites, and a petroleum exploration geologist.
 Her career in applied science immersed her in the search for patterns in complex geospatial data, providing a foundation for her current interest and work in preparing students to live in a data-intensive world.